Sitefinity/sitefinity-aspnetcore-mvc-samples/src/resource-package-foundation/README.md

 1. Templates from the resource package
 2. Templates from the *Embedded resources* source

+**Note**: Keep in mind that if Sitefinity doesn't find a template for a built-in widget in your package, it will use the default embedded one.
+This is the difference between the .NET Core packages and the MVC packages.

 ## Npm
 ### Install
 Npm is the package manager for JavaScript that enables you to assemble packages of reusable code.
 For more information, visit [Node.js](https://nodejs.org/) and [npm](https://www.npmjs.com/) websites.
 Currently *Foundation* package supports Node.js LTS version 18.13.0.